-- Foster sustainability as a way of life throughout the organisation. - Proactively consider environmental consequences of all Corps activities and act accordingly. - Create mutually supporting economic and environmentally sustainable solutions. - Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the Corps, which may impact human and natural environments. - Consider the environment in employing a risk management and systems approach throughout the life-cycles of projects and programmes. - Leverage scientific, economic and social knowledge to understand the environmental context and effects of Corps actions in a collaborative manner. - Employ an open, transparent process that respects views of individuals and groups interested in Corps activities.
+- Foster sustainability as a way of life throughout the organization. - Proactively consider environmental consequences of all USACE activities and act accordingly. - Create mutually supporting economic and environmentally sustainable solutions. - Continue to meet our corporate responsibility and accountability under the law for activities undertaken by USACE, which may impact human and natural environments. - Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs.